linhlbn/tomato-movies/README.md

 # tomato-orange || Self learning Python

 ### tomato-movies
-  A simple movie libraries is created by Python program
+  A simple movie library is created by Python program

 ### orange-mini-game
   Rule: give the player many images in a file, ask him/ her to arrange them into a meaningful message!